 Add portability filtration options

-Portable high-efficiency particulate air (HEPA) fan/filtration systems can enhance air cleaning, especially in higher risk areas.
+Portable high-efficiency particulate air (HEPA) fan/filtration systems can enhance air cleaning, especially in higher-risk areas.
 Adding a portable HEPA unit can increase the effective ventilation rate and improve room air mixing.

 Areas frequently inhabited by large numbers of people or people with an increased risk of contracting COVID-19, can greatly benefit from portable HEPA filtration systems.
 But make sure the filtration device you purchase is a portable HEPA air cleaner.
-There are portable air cleaners that use filters less efficient that HEPA filters and while they can contribute to room air cleaning, they will not be as effective at removing viral particles and respiratory droplets from circulation.
+There are portable air cleaners that use filters less efficient than HEPA filters and while they can contribute to room air cleaning, they will not be as effective at removing viral particles and respiratory droplets from circulation.

 Generate clean-to-less-clean air movement through the facility.
 The creation of directional airflow can be accomplished within a particular space or between two adjacent spaces.
 By evaluating and repositioning as necessary, you can direct the supply louvers, exhaust air grilles, and/or damper settings to follow a standard controlled flow.